LiaPapailiou/landingPage/READMe.md

 * [Todo](#Todo)

 ## General Info
-A future landing page for Chrome
+Personal landing page for Chrome

 ## Todo
 * Connect to a backend API